 Downloading and Running the Agent

 Select an operating system to download the agent:

 Running the Agent

-After downloading the agent, extract the executable from the .zip file and run it from your command line:
+After downloading the agent, extract the executable from the .zip file so that you can run it from your command line.

-You will be prompted to sign in to your Runscope account and select a team.
-Once authenticated, you can save a configuration file to be used for subsequent runs of the agent (without having to sign in).
+Once authenticated, you can save a configuration file to be used for subsequent runs of the agent (without having to pass your token each time).
 To launch the agent with a specific configuration file, use the

 -f command line option.
 This is the recommended way to start the agent.

 $ ./runscope-radar -f radar.conf

 C:\> runscope-radar.exe -f radar.conf

 If you examine the contents of this configuration file, you'll find that it contains various parameters, including the API token you provided earlier, along with a unique Agent ID and the Team ID the agent is associated with.